Scouting on the Isle of Man

-Scouting on the Isle of Man is represented by the Scout Association of the United Kingdom.
+Scouting in the Isle of Man is represented by the Scout Association of the United Kingdom.
 The Scout Association's Island Headquarters are at Cunningham House in Douglas.
 The association has its own campsite, Mullin ny Carty.
 Some of the Groups also have their own bunkhouses or campsites, in addition to their own headquarters.

-The Scout Association's Patron is the Lieutenant Governor Lieutenant General Sir John Lorimer, and its President is a former Chief Minister, Sir Miles Walker.
+The Scout Association's Patron is the Lieutenant Governor, Sir John Lorimer, and its President is the former Chief Minister, Sir Miles Walker.

 History

-The 1st Malew Group were the first Scout Group on the Isle of Man.
-Originally called 1st Isle of Man, they renamed the group because other contingents had become active.
+The 1st Malew Group was the first Scout Group in the Isle of Man.
+Originally called 1st Isle of Man, the group was renamed because other contingents had become active.
 The Scouts' scarf and name tag are in red and white reflecting the close relations to the Air Scouts that they were originally.

 Close ties with Ireland

 The Isle of Man has attracted Irish Scouts.
 This was particularly the case under the patronage of Sir Charles Kerruish who facilitated the use of his own lands for Scout camping.
 Many groups fostered personal friendships with the Speaker of the House of Keys.
-In fact in 1979, as part of the island's celebration of the 1,000th anniversary of Tynwald, Sir Charles invited Irish Scouts to form part of the guard of honour for the arrival of Queen Elizabeth II.
+In fact in 1979, as part of the Island's celebration of the 1,000th anniversary of Tynwald, Sir Charles invited Irish Scouts to form part of the guard of honour for the arrival of Queen Elizabeth II.
 All uniformed personnel present, including the Irish guests, received a specially minted medal from the Queen.
-It was seen a great honour that, on arguably the largest celebration ever on the island, the close link with Irish Scouting was emphasised, as they stood side by side with Manx Scouts and the large military presence who were there to honour both the island itself and the Lord of Mann.
+It was seen a great honour that, on arguably the largest celebration ever on the Island, the close link with Irish Scouting was emphasised, as they stood side by side with Manx Scouts and the large military presence who were there to honour both the Island itself and the Lord of Mann.